pghkas/coursera-getting-and-cleaning-data/README.md

 In the script the dplyr package will be used.
 Therefor this package will be loaded at the start of the script.

-First the data in the test directory will be loaded. the x data containing the measurements are assigned to x_test the y data containing the activities are assigned to y_test the subject ids are assigned to subject_test
+First the data in the 'test' directory will be loaded. the x data containing the measurements are assigned to x_test the y data containing the activities are assigned to y_test the subject ids are assigned to subject_test

-In the same way the data in the train directory will be loaded. the x data containing the measurements are assigned to x_train the y data containing the activities are assigned to y_train the subject ids are assigned to subject_train
+In the same way the data in the 'train' directory will be loaded. the x data containing the measurements are assigned to x_train the y data containing the activities are assigned to y_train the subject ids are assigned to subject_train